russross/codrilla/api.md

         generic and student-specific data
     *   CourseName: name of the course
     *   CourseTag: tag for the course
+	*   ProblemType: a problem type object:

+		*   Name: name of the problem type
-    *   Type: problem type tag
+		*   Tag: problem type tag
 		*   FieldList: list of fields for the problem type

-    *   Problem: contents of the problem
+    *   ProblemData: contents of the problem
     *   Attempt: the student's most recent attempt (if applicable)
     *   Passed: true if the student has passed this problem